 Friday the Thirteenth.
 July 13th lands on a Friday this year.
 Instead of hiding from cats walking under ladders and avoiding broken mirrors, why not face your fears instead?
 Our thrill rides will give you plenty of opportunities to do just that.
 The Giant Canyon Swing launches riders out 1,300 feet above Glenwood Canyon; the

-Haunted Mine Drop will have you screaming as it drops you 110 feet; the Alpine Coaster and Cliffside Roller Coaster will have you on the edge of your seat as the G-forces kick in.
+The Alpine Coaster and Cliffside Roller Coaster will have you on the edge of your seat as the G-forces kick in.
 There’s no better day than Friday the 13th for a screaming good time!

 National Hot Dog Day is July 18.
 Theme parks and hot dogs go together like funnel cakes and whipped cream which we have as well.
 Glenwood Caverns Adventure Park has three locations to grab a bite to eat.
 The Lookout Grille which has a full menu of options including burgers, wraps and salads; the Popcorn Wagon is perfect for grab-and-go options like cinnamon glazed nuts, funnel cakes, corn dogs and popcorn; and the Snack Shack in the plaza features pizza, brats, ice cream, sno-cones and of course hot dogs!